arielchen07/Guiding-the-Giants-Using-Small-LLMs-to-Improve-Large-Model-Code-Synthesis/README.md

 This project investigates whether a light-weight LLM can be fine-tuned to generate effective prompts that enhance code synthesis in a larger LLM.
-Previous studies suggest that Large Language Models (LLM) can achieve human-level prompt engineering capabilities[ 1], but might be expensive in terms of training.
+Previous studies suggest that Large Language Models (LLM) can achieve human-level prompt engineering capabilities, but might be expensive in terms of training.
 Building on this insight, we fine-tuned several small-scale LLMs to generate refined prompts, with data generated from a SELF-INSTRUCT-based approach.
 We validate the effectiveness of prompt tuning by evaluating the correctness of the code generated